Available To: Students

 There are two wireless networks on campus.
-The first, ResNet, is a secure WPA2-Enterprise encrypted network.
+The first, called ResNet, is a secure WPA2-Enterprise encrypted network.
 To access it, connect to the network as normal and then enter your user ID and password when prompted.
 Also be sure to accept the security certificate when prompted to do so.
-The second network, ResNet-Alt, is an insecure network available for devices that do not have WPA2-Enterprise capability (game consoles, DVRs, internet TVs, etc...).
+The second network, called ResNet-Alt, is an open network available for devices that do not have WPA2-Enterprise capability (game consoles, DVRs, internet TVs, etc...).

 If you are experiencing problems connecting to the wireless in your dorm room, please contact the Student Technology Center.